loreola/credit-risk-classification/README.md

 The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

+# Module 12 Report

+## Overview of the Analysis

+In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
+You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+Lending companies lend money to borrowers with the expectationg that they money would be repay.
+Credit Risk is when borrowers don't pay back the money borrowed.

+## Results

+Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

+* Machine Learning Model 1:
+  * Description of Model 1 Accuracy, Precision, and Recall scores.

+* Machine Learning Model 2:
+  * Description of Model 2 Accuracy, Precision, and Recall scores.

+## Summary

+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+For example:
+* Which one seems to perform best?
+How do you know it performs best?
+* Does performance depend on the problem we are trying to solve?
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

+If you do not recommend any of the models, please justify your reasoning.